Zoxcore/Antidote/FAQ/en.md

 ## Does Antidote connect to any third party servers?

-Antidote(exlcuding toxcore) will use the Google Firebase service and a third party server to deliver push notifications to other tox mobile users when they are offline.
+Antidote(exlcuding toxcore) uses the Google Firebase service and a third party server to deliver push notifications to other tox mobile users when they are offline.
 This is a workaround for iOS preventing the app from running in the background which is a requirement for tox to remain connected.

 ## More Questions?